M4teusPrado/M4teusPrado/README.md

 ## About Me 💻

 - 🤔 &nbsp; Exploring new technologies and developing software solutions to our worlds tech problems.
-- 🎓 &nbsp; Studying Software Engineering at Facens .
+- 🎓 &nbsp; Studying computer Engineering at Facens .